Our NAAONB Staff Team

-Amber Carter – Office and Membership Manager
+Amber Carter – Office and Membership Manager (part-time)

 Amber has a passion for the environment, a degree in Environmental Biology and years of conservation volunteering experience.
 She joined the National Association for AONBs team in 2012.
 Prior to this she was employed by Wildlife Trusts Wales and Environment Wales.

 Her other previously held roles in both the charitable and private sectors are varied and include experience in IT, office management, administration, finance and customer service.

 Her current role facilitates the needs of the NAAONB team and the collaboration of the AONB Network.

 Clare Elbourne – Administrative Assistant (part-time)

 Clare has a background in project and policy support in international forest conservation.
 She studied Forestry and its Relation to Land Use and worked for the World Wildlife Fund for a number of years both in the UK and overseas.
 She now lives on the edge of the Shropshire Hills AONB and has a deep love of the local landscape and wildlife.